ionStici/frontend/html/html-basics.md

 - White space in HTML is reduced to a single space when the code is rendered.

 - `<!-- a html comment -->` Comment syntax in HTML.
-The browser will ingnore this syntax.
+The browser will ignore this syntax.

 - _Self Closing Tags_: (Void) Elements composed of a single tag, usually used to embed something.